protontypes/open-sustainable-technology/README.md

 - [CodeCarbon](https://github.com/mlco2/codecarbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.
 - [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker) - Meant to be a simple drop-in method to track energy usage, carbon emissions, and compute utilization of your system.
 - [Environmental Footprint Data](https://github.com/Boavizta/environmental-footprint-data) - Aims to reference as much data as possible to help organizations to evaluate the environmental footprint of their information systems, applications and digital services.
-- [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet browsing leads to.
+- [Carbonalyser](https://github.com/carbonalyser/Carbonalyser) - Allows to visualize the electricity consumption and greenhouse gases emissions that your Internet bro# Waterng leads to.
 - [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
 - [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk/) - Helps you build the carbon aware software solutions with the intelligence to use the greenest energy sources.